 - In the toolbar, click Setup and select Techs > Tech Permissions.

 - In the Tech Permissions screen, click New.

 - In the Permissions screen, enter a name in the Permission Name field for the new permission.

 - Select the permissions for your targeted user.

 Click the help icon or click the tooltips for more information about each option.

 Send email to ticket recipients

-When you save a ticket, you can email the ticket to a client, assigned technician, level techs, group manager, or other addresses in the ticket Recipients tab using the cc: and bcc: fields.
-Select the recipient check boxes and add cc: or bcc: addresses, and then click Save & Email.
+When you save a ticket, you can email the ticket to a client, assigned technician, level techs, group manager, or other addresses in the ticket Recipients tab using the Cc and Bcc fields.
+Select the recipient check boxes or add CC or BCC e-mail addresses, and then click Save & Email.